Mindful Living Less Stress, More Joy

 Zuleikha is an international performer, movement artist, and educator.
 Her Take a Minute™ Everyday Self-Care Exercise and BodyListening© Movement Arts are being used worldwide to help people improve wellness and create empowered responses to chronic stress and trauma.
 Founder and executive director of the nonprofit organization, The Storydancer Project, Zuleikha works worldwide to bring greater health, resilience and joy to girls, women, children and families who face challenging life circumstances.
 Zuleikha is renowned for her “Storydance” performances and for creative collaborations celebrating the poetry of Rumi.
 She is the recipient of humanitarian awards for her work in the world promoting positive personal and social change.

 Jeanette Bronée, CHHC, is a nourishment expert and coach, founder of the Path for Life Self-Nourishment Center in New York City, and author of Eat to Feel Full.
-Her online 9-Step Path for Life Self-Nourishment Program incorporates her three essential principles for lasting personal transformation—food knowledge, mindfulness, and habit shifting.
-As a teacher and keynote speaker, she addresses the challenges we face in changing our habits and offers the tools we need to learn how to thrive in a busy world.
+Her online 9-Step Path for Life Self-Nourishment Program incorporates her three essential principles for lasting personal transformation — food knowledge, mindfulness, and habit shifting.
+As a teacher and keynote speaker, Jeanette addresses the challenges we face in changing our habits and offers the tools we need to learn how to thrive in a busy world.
 Her goal is to empower her clients to take charge of their daily well-being, performance, and future health by changing their relationship with food.

 Colleen Saidman Yee, christened by the New York Times as the “First Lady” of yoga, is the founder of Yoga Shanti, with locations in New York City and Westhampton Beach.
 She and her husband, prominent yoga teacher Rodney Yee, lead popular teacher trainings at Yoga Shanti and throughout the world.
 She has been featured in Vanity Fair, O: The Oprah Magazine, New York magazine, Yoga Journal, and many others.
 An international fashion model since 1980, Colleen also lived in Calcutta where she worked with Mother Theresa at the Home for the Dying and Destitute.
-Together with Rodney, Colleen created and directs the Urban Zen’s Integrative Yoga Therapist program, Donna Karan’s worldwide initiative that has been transforming care in hospitals around the world since 2010.
+Together with Rodney, Colleen created and directs the Urban Zen’s Integrative Yoga Therapy training program, Donna Karan’s worldwide initiative that has been transforming care in hospitals around the world since 2010.
 The author of Yoga for Life: A Journey to Inner Peace and Freedom, she has appeared in dozens of Gaiam yoga DVDs, and is a contributor to Gaia Online Yoga.

 Eileen Fisher, Founder and Chairwoman of EILEEN FISHER, INC., has been on a decades-long journey of awakening to her purpose, exploring the mind-body connection, and striving to live more consciously.
 Her commitment to lifelong learning and alignment with what truly matters have led her to create a unique company culture of collaboration and caring and to spearhead initiatives that empower others and create a better, more sustainable world.